- Trend 1: The Power of Visual Content and Immersive Experiences in Real Estate

 - Click-through rates.

-- Video view duration.
+- Video view duration and completion rate.

 As customers move through the funnel, here are some metrics that can be useful: